- Find a Lawyer

 - It is an inappropriate use of our process or was reported dishonestly.

 - It concerns dissatisfaction with the Law Society’s discipline process.

 - If more than three years have passed since the date of the conduct or events, unless there are exceptional circumstances.

 - The person you are concerned about is not a lawyer in Alberta.

 - The information does not disclose conduct of a lawyer that poses a need for early intervention or discipline.

 - It should be addressed by another decision maker, such as:

-- Compensation - If the actions of your lawyer resulted in a financial loss due to theft or negligence, you may be entitled to make a claim with the Alberta Lawyers Insurance Association (ALIA).
-Please view ALIA’s website for detailed information and to access the ALIA claim form.
+- Compensation – If the actions of your lawyer resulted in a financial loss due to theft or negligence, you may be entitled to make a claim with the Alberta Lawyers Indemnity Association (ALIA).
 You should also seek independent legal advice.

 - Current court matters – Matters involving court proceedings are regulated by the Rules of Court and the general practice of the court.
 In most cases, the court decides on the conduct of court proceedings.
 The Law Society’s process does not provide an alternative way to resolve a legal dispute.The Law Society will not get involved in any related legal disputes and cannot provide legal advice or opinion.
 The Law Society cannot compel a lawyer to withdraw from a file.